ted-lang/ted/docs/src/language/events.md

 ```

 `on` introduces a timed context, so `@` and event waits are legal inside the handler.
-Handlers run at the current logical time; use `@ +delta` to advance time when needed.
+Handlers run at the current logical time; schedule assignments with `@ +delta` to advance time when needed.

+> TODO: Add a standalone delay statement (`@ +delta;`) for timed code that needs to advance time without assigning.

 ## Event Types